FarzanHajian/DirectMapper/README.md

 # DirectMapper
 DirectMapper is a simple and light object mapper for .NET.
 Since simplicity is a purpose, it only maps properties with same names.
 Here, there is no way to defined complex rules to map everything to everything.

-DirectMapper also meant to be light-weight thus a great choice for Blazor WASM applications.
+DirectMapper is also meant to be lightweight and thus a great choice for Blazor WASM applications.

 ## Installation
-For now, there is no Nuget package (I promise to provide one soon).
-Just copy the DirectMapper.cs file from DirectMapper project into to your own project.
+The preferred method for installing the library is to copy the DirectMapper.cs file into the destination project, but for those who prefer installing using a package, the Classmate package is available on [NuGet](https://www.nuget.org/packages/FarzanHajian.DirectMapper/).

 ## Usage
-Let's assume we have a product model class and a product view model class.
+Let’s assume we have a product model class and a product view model class.

 ```csharp
 public class Product